 How are lessons taught?

-TT Rockstar – Times Tables Rock Stars is an on-line learning resource we have been using in school (and at home) forover a year in Year 2.
-TT Rock Stars helps children to learn their times tables and related division facts.
+Times Table Rock Stars is an on-line learning resource we have been using in school (and at home) for over a year in Year 2.
+TTRS helps children to learn their times tables and related division facts.

 TTRS is a carefully sequenced programme of daily times tables practice.
 Each week concentrates on a different times table, with a recommended consolidation week for rehearsing the tables that have recently been practised every third week or so.